exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 The 8th/9th official custom theory, abbreviated MF, was developed by Mathis.
 It was released on March 10, 2025 alongside BaP.

 The strategies listed here are only variable buying strategies.
-For resets, plese check [the sim](https://exponential-developers.github.io/sim-3.0/)'s variable buy list (which contains resets highlighted) or [the MF guide](/guides/custom-theories/#mf-strategy).
+For resets, please check [the sim](https://exponential-developers.github.io/sim-3.0/)'s variable buy list (which contains resets highlighted) or [the MF guide](/guides/custom-theories/#mf-strategy).

 - [MF<span style="color:#41AD21">d2</span>](#mfd2)&nbsp; — &nbsp;Very Active